Plamen Kralev: Racing career

-Kralev continues racing only in the TCR Italy Touring Car Championship (ITCC) for the 2018 season because the FIA European Touring Car Cup (ETCC) had folded at the end of the 2017 season.
+Kralev continued racing only in the TCR Italy Touring Car Championship (ITCC) for the 2018 season because the FIA European Touring Car Cup (ETCC) had folded at the end of the 2017 season.
 Kralev missed the second racing weekend (Paul Ricard) of this season because his car was damaged from the first race in Imola and wasn't ready in time.
-He returned for the third racing weekend at Misano where there were a record number of 31 cars racing and yet Kralev still managed to get in 3rd place on the first race but due to a collision he became 9th in the second race.
+He returned for the third racing weekend at Misano where there were a record number of 31 cars racing and yet Kralev still managed to get in third place on the first race but due to a collision he became ninth in the second race.